Newspaper Articles Research

 Throughout this guide, when you see this icon you will be able to retrieve a print equivalent of the newspaper.

-In the Williams Library, daily newspapers are kept in the Loewinger Lounge in the Robert B. Oakley Reading Room and then placed on reserve behind the circulation desk for 30 days.
+In the Williams Library, daily newspapers are on reserve behind the circulation desk for 30 days.
 In the Wolff library, current newspapers are placed on a table near the printers and then retained behind the circulation desk for about 2 weeks.
 The library receives the following newspapers daily:

 - New York Times - available in Williams and Wolff